JetBrains/teamcity-documentation/topics/how-to.md

 Final Operating System choice should probably depend more on the available resources and established practices in your organization.

-If you choose to install 64 bit OS, TeamCity can run under 64 bit JDK (both server and agent).
-However, unless you need to provide more than 1Gb memory for TeamCity, the recommended approach is to use 32 bit JVM even under 64 bit OS.
-Our experience suggests that using 64 bit JVM does not increase performance a great deal.
-At the same time it does increase memory requirements to almost the scale of 2.
-See a [note](installing-and-configuring-the-teamcity-server.md#Setting+Up+Memory+settings+for+TeamCity+Server) on memory configuration.

 ## Estimate Hardware Requirements for TeamCity

 The hardware requirements differ for the server and the agents.